 Concerning whether or not the grand theme of the relationship between sin and freedom may regard the personal history of other beings, I have already indicated that it is not possible to formulate deductive hypotheses.
 However, we are informed that the association between sin and freedom is verified in the only two cases that theology inductively knows, namely humankind and angelic creatures.
 If it is certainly true that sin does not belong to the perfection of freedom, the possibility of sin seems to be at least a condition for freedom; and this may render the Christian redemption less extraneous to any free creatures that did not descend from the first human beings.

 I do not think that the debate regarding extraterrestrial life, which stands on a purely theoretical basis in the absence of experimental facts, constitutes the determinate touchstone for a critical evaluation of the truthfulness and coherence of Christian theology and belief, even if it represents an extraordinary stimulus to increase the intelligibility of some of its formulations.
 As indicated, there exist some fixed points for reflection and some possible approaches to the question.
 There exists a “classical” solution, that of the uniqueness of humankind.
 In the absence of compelling proof to the contrary, it would seem incorrect to consider this solution obsolete simply on the basis of the opening of horizons caused by contemporary cosmology.
 A different, non-classical (in a sense, relativistic) solution would imply a work of re-understanding that, analogous to what happens in physics with quantum or relativistic solutions, is required in order to maintain many of the truths contained in previous classical solutions.
 The new solution clarifies that the theoretical framework in which the classical solution can be applied is narrower than previously known, helping to understand it within a more general context.
 The last word on the question of extraterrestrial life must not come from theology, but from science.
 The existence of intelligent life on planets other than Earth is neither required nor excluded by any theological argument.
-Theologians, like the rest of the human race, will just have to wait and see.
+Theologians, like the rest of the human race, have to wait and see.